 Traditional ad networks will claim they use your information to make its ads more useful for you.
 However, given 30% of all internet users now use ad blockers, it’s safe to assume they’re not that useful after all.

-DuckDuckGo search gives you truly private search results without tradeoffs in result relevance.
+DuckDuckGo is a private search engine that gives you truly private search results without any tradeoff in result relevance.

-Debunking the myth that search engines need to track you to make money, they show ads based on search terms (via Microsoft Advertising), not the personal details of the person searching.
+Debunking the myth that search engines need to track your browsing habits to make money, they show ads based on search terms (via Microsoft Advertising), not the the person searching.
+So no browsing history is recorded or kept.
+One of my favourite privacy tools.

 Fathom is a minimalist, privacy-focused alternative to Google Analytics.